MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 How can we do that in gRPC?

-Well, if you look at the `return` statement that `protoc` generated for us, It's pretty simple.
+Well, if you look at the `return` statement that `protoc` generated for us, it's pretty simple.

 ```go
 return nil, status.Errorf(codes.Unimplemented, "method CreateUser not implemented")